 If schools have access to robust data to identify groups of students who are on track to be chronically absent early, they can address barriers to attendance and reduce the number of students who become chronically absent by the end of the school year.
 Connecticut and Rhode Island are two states that are currently collecting, publishing, and using timely data to address potential instances of chronic absenteeism quickly and improve student attendance.

-• In Rhode Island, chronic absenteeism has decreased by 5.2% and 4.9% over the last two school years (2022–23 and 2023–24), in part due to access to real-time attendance data.
+- In Rhode Island, chronic absenteeism has decreased by 5.2 percent and 4.9 percent over the last two school years (2022–2023 and 2023–2024), in part due to access to real-time attendance data.
 Students, parents, educators, and the public can track chronic absence rates for schools in real time using Rhode Island’s Student Attendance Leaderboard.
 This tool is updated daily and shows the number of students enrolled in each school, the number and percentage of students on track to be chronically absent, and the difference in chronically absent students compared to a year ago.
 Robust data systems like this one allow individuals, the public, and policymakers to see how schools are doing and keep them accountable in addressing chronic absenteeism, while also identifying schools and students early in the year that may be struggling with attendance.

-State tracking and reporting on chronic absenteeism has improved significantly over the last three years.
+State data collection and reporting on chronic absenteeism has improved significantly over the last three years.
 18 percent of states included chronic absenteeism for the previous year on state report cards in 2021, 33 percent did so in 2022, and 80 percent included chronic absenteeism data in 2023.
-According to Attendance Works, three states (CT, MA, and RI) and the District of Columbia now publicly report their data prior to the end of the school year.
+According to Attendance Works, three states (Connecticut, Massachusetts, and Rhode Island) and the District of Columbia now publicly report their data prior to the end of the school year.
 With faster access to more up-to-date data, school and community leaders are enabled to intervene earlier and address cases of chronic absenteeism, hopefully, before students fall too far behind.

 What a chronically absent student needs is for someone to know they are chronically absent, understand why, and then address their unique need.